 There are tons of fun small towns in Montana near Bozeman to explore and Phillipsburg is one of them.
 They have a quaint downtown with a huge candy shop for the kids and an awesome brewery for the adults!
 The drive from Bozeman is a little over 2 hours, but it is the beautiful Pintler Scenic Route so you won’t even mind the distance.
 During the summer they have a few music events that are worth checking out.

 This 68-mile byway is not to be missed!
 It winds through southwest Montana and leads you to the northeast entrance of Yellowstone National Park.
 There are many options when taking this drive.
 You can go from Cooke City or Red Lodge, both fun Montana towns to explore.
-There are also plenty of places to camp near the Beartooth Highway.
-Because this one gets traveled heavily during tourist season it takes a little more planning but totally worth it.
+There are plenty of places to camp near the Beartooth Highway.
+Because this one gets traveled heavily during tourist season it takes a little more planning but is worth it.
 If you decide to avoid the crowds and go in the shoulder season, keep an eye on the weather.
 Closures are common through June and late in the season thanks to the random snowstorms we get around here.

 This ghost town is full of Montana history!
 Virginia City is a well-preserved Old West Victorian gold mining town and only an hour and a half drive from Bozeman.
 There is a train ride and candy shop for the kids, awesome live theater in the summer and so much to see here.
 The Virginia City Players have shows for the whole family while the Brewery Follies is a live adult comedy that is not to be missed!
 Just down the road is Nevada City another ghost town.

 Bozeman is a wonderful community for nonprofits to thrive.
 Here are ten ways to volunteer in the Bozeman community. ...